Discover more from "Attack"

 Education

-Science, if you believe in science, tells us it’s natural for people to build on ideas we are comfortable with rather than seek out new ideas.
-We are attracted to information reinforcing what we already know, and that includes beliefs and concepts.
+Science, if you believe in science, tells us it’s natural for people to build on ideas they are comfortable with rather than seek new ideas.
+We are attracted to information that reinforces what we already know.
 Education is what exposes us to new ideas.
-Once a school teaches you the three R’s, its traditional role is to display all sides of important issues, to trick, bully, and seductively invite you, the student, into an alternate reality.
-One where you are forced to think objectively and critically.
+Once a school teaches you the three R’s, its role is to examine all sides of important issues, to trick, bully, and seductively invite you, the student, into an alternate reality.
+One that forces you to think objectively and critically.
 Learning is supposed to take us out of our comfort zone and confront us with contrary information.

 One responsibility of elected leaders is to referee difficult arguments, to ensure both sides are explained, and in doing so build trust in our systems.
 However, too often politicians refuse to participate.
-Instead, they act as cheerleaders for whichever side offers them the most support in an effort to gain votes for future elections – even on occasions when this promotes havoc.
-It stems from the fact that our political systems are a popularity contest, and popularity favors those driven by ambition more than those who possess integrity and wisdom.
-As a result, when such people are elected their governments attempt to influence schools to promote the favoured ideology in an effort to solidify their popularity.
+Instead, they act as cheerleaders for whichever side offers them support in future elections – even on occasions when it promotes havoc.
+This stems from the fact that our political systems are a popularity contest, and popularity favours those driven by ambition more than those who possess integrity and wisdom.
+As a result, elected governments attempt to influence schools to promote the favoured ideology, hoping to strengthen their position.

-Educational institutions exist to display the importance of facts, even the ones we find repulsive.
-To show us the importance of truth, and how we recognize both objectivity and bias.
+Once people accept that educational institutions exist to display the importance of facts, even the ones we don’t like, we begin building a foundation for better decision making.
+Education must promote the importance of truth, and teach us how to recognize both objectivity and bias.
 If schools refuse to do this and only present one side of an argument, you are no longer being educated, you are being indoctrinated.

 To me, this is not just wrong-headed but an invasion of our freedom.
 Shielding people from information that could impact their future may lead to them making poor decisions.
-If enough people make poor decisions governments can justify stepping in and taking away their right to make those decisions.
+If enough people make poor decisions governments can justify stepping in to take away our right to make those decisions.
 When leaders tell us they are reducing our freedoms for our own protection, be frightened.
-In the end what you may be left with is a life full of ignorance, anxiety, and fear.
+In the end all you may be left with is a life of ignorance, anxiety, and fear.

 Just a Picture